Joasss/NeoPass/README.md

 # Neopass

-> We recommend you to download NeoPass via [Withered Launcher](https://withered.app), a game/app launcher that will auto-update NeoPass when an update releases.
+> We will no longer support downloading NeoPass with Withered Launcher due to security concerns.
+(Leaking passwords)

 Generate Passwords!